TwP/bones/README.txt

 == VERSION 2.0.0 CHANGES:

 Version 2.0.0 of Mr Bones introduces backwards incompatibilities.
-Here is what you need to update in order for your current projects work with this latest release.
+Here is what you need to update in order for your current projects to work with this latest release.

 Perform an update the tasks in your project directory: